NL

 Our main tasks

-One task of the Youth Research Platform is to draw up an inventory of existing youth research, which could help to overcome the problem of scattered research and results, and the consequently lack of knowledge on existing youth research.
-Primary attention goes to the inventory of recent (empirical) research on Flemish and Belgian youth, and explicitly aims to include a diverse array of research domains relevant for youth research like family, leisure, school, health, well-being, work, education, environment, delinquency and media.
-Since 2012, international research is also being included, with a clear focus on large-scale and broad studies of young people, similar to the JOP-research (see task 2) and on research published in internationally peer reviewed journals.
-The main findings of these studies are summarized in a short research file, which are made freely accessible to researchers, policy makers, students and other interested persons via the online database on this website.
-At this moment, this database contains more than 800 research files of existing (Flemish) youth research.
+A first task of the Youth Research Platform is to inventory existing youth research.
+This helps to overcome the problem of scattered research (results), and the lack of knowledge on existing youth research.
+Primary attention goes to the inventory of recent (empirical) research on Flemish and Belgian youth.
+We include a diverse range of research domains relevant for youth research, such as family, leisure, school, health, well-being, work, education, environment, delinquency and media.
+The main findings of these studies are summarized in a short research file.
+These files are freely accessible for researchers, policy makers, students and other interested persons via the the Knowledge database on this website.

-2) development of a survey, which recurrently monitors the social life of Flemish youth
+2) recurrent quantitative research which monitors the life of Flemish youth

 3) development of an international dimension

-A third task is the development of an international dimension, which firstly implies the dissemination of research results on an international level.
-For this aim, JOP-researchers publish scientific articles based on our survey data in international journals and actively participate in international conferences.
-Feel free to check out our publications to find out where the results of our analyses can be found.
-Several international publications and presentations given at international conferences are made available in full-text here.
+A third task is the development of an international dimension.
+This implies the dissemination of research results on an international level.
+For this aim, JOP-researchers publish scientific articles based on the collected survey data in international journals and actively participate in international conferences.

-Secondly, the Youth Research Platform is appointed as the Flemish correspondent in the European Knowledge Centre for Youth Policy (EKCYP), for which relevant ‘country information’ on Flemish youth policy is delivered.
+The Youth Research Platform is also appointed as the Flemish correspondent in the European Knowledge Centre for Youth Policy (EKCYP), for which relevant ‘country information’ on Flemish youth policy is delivered.